 No new student bedspaces have been completed this year.
 No additional pitches have been provided or identified to meet the need for 10-17 permanent pitches for gypsies and travellers.
-An application for a transit site was granted permission during the monitoring year.

 9. Retail, leisure and culture

 - 9.1 The key policies relating to retail, leisure and culture are as follows: - RL1: Network and Hierarchy of Centres - RL2: Scale and Location of Retail, Leisure and Culture Development - RL3: Vitality and Viability of Smaller Centres - RL4: Betting Shops and Payday Loan Companies - RL5: Impact of Main Town Centre Uses - RL6: Protection of Leisure Facilities and Public Houses - 9.2 The main strategic purpose of policies is as follows: - Direct retail, leisure and culture development to existing centres; - Preserve the network and hierarchy of centres; and - Manage the mix of uses within smaller centres to ensure a strong retail presence and prevent domination by takeaways.